cap-ntu/baconian-project/README.md

 #### Question to be considered:
 ```

-1. How to define the minimal elements that do not need to be decoupled
+// 2.
+The pipeline can be considered as a work flow or state transition model
-in algorithm
+// 1.
+How to define the minimal elements that do not need to be decoupled
-2. The pipeline can be considered as a work flow or state transition model
+// in algorithm
 ```

 #### Feature that will include:
 ```
-1. global random seed control: done
+// 1. global random seed control: done
-2. unit test
+// 2. unit test
 3. error and exception handling
 4. more user-friendly configuration
 5. more user-friendly logging
-6. paralleled pipeline
+~~6. paralleled pipeline~~
 7. Support for third party envrionment simulation by network communication
 8. add a debug mode for fast debugging
 9. consider a new module to handle the log file content, may avoid the json dumps issue